For in-depth information on Academic Standards, view the College Catalog.

 - The college's curriculum plan will not be altered to accommodate students who must retake courses.

-- As long as a student remains on probation, enrollment restrictions may be imposed.
+- As long as a student remains on probation, enrollment may be imposed.

-- A student who wishes to change courses or withdraw from one or more courses or the program must submit the request to Dean of Enrollment Management/ Registrar or Assistant Registrar in writing.
+- A student who wishes to change courses or withdraw from one or more courses or the program must submit the request to Registrar in writing.
+The request must be approved by his/her academic advisor.
 Student signature is required.
 Electronic/FAX add/drops are permissible.

 - If applicable, a tuition refund will be made according to the current refund policy stated in the catalog.
 In all cases, all financial obligations to the college must be met or no records will be released.